kentshenlim/Replicated-iOS-Calculator/README.md

 Binary operations using value from previous calculations.
 3) Precedence rules for > binary operation
 Key pressed: 2 * 3 + 5 =
-When + or - pressed, previous operations will all be evaluated.
+When + or - pressed, previous operations will all be evaluated and result shown.
 Key pressed: 2 + 5 * 3 =
 Must return 17 but not 13
+Key pressed: 2 + 5 * 3 - 2 + 5 * 11 =
+Must return 70.
+Result will be evaluated as soon as precedence rule can be resolved.

 # Bug Fixed
 1) After some calculations, with one number entered, pressing = will not return